 - To apply for student loan funds, you must complete the FAFSA and submit all the documentation requested by the Student Financial Aid Office.

 - To receive loan money you must sign the HCC Award Notification, printed from WebAdvisor, and return it to the Student Financial Aid Office.
 The award notification will be available on WebAdvisor once your loan has been processed.

 - If you have not had a previous Direct Student Loan you must complete the entrance counseling and the MPN at www.studentloans.gov.
 You will need your FAFSA PIN (Personal Identification Number) to complete this process.

 - Answer the following questions accurately.
-If answers are inaccurate, your request for additional loan money will be denied.
 Remember to contact the Student Financial Aid Office at email@example.com if you need help.